panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 type: post
 ---

-From time to time in your React component, you have to perform some heavy computations.
-For example, given a list of employees and some search query, you'd like to filter the employees' names by that query.
+From time to time in your React component can perform some expensive calculations.
+For example, given a big list of employees and a search query, the component should filter the employees' names by that query.

 In such cases, with care, you can try to improve the performance of your components using the [memoization](https://en.wikipedia.org/wiki/Memoization) technique.